Pending | Enacted

 Some forms of sexual harassment are obvious, but others might not immediately come to mind, are also legally be considered sexual harassment.
 For instance:

-- Neither the victim or the harasser need be of the opposite sex and either could be a man or a woman.
+- Neither the victim or the harasser need be of the another sex and either could be a man, woman, or identify as any gender .

 - The person being directly sexually harassed is not the only person who may be subject to harassment; bystanders observing, or impacted by, the behavior could also be victims.

-- The behavior must be unwelcome—in a situation where two employees are talking about a risqué movie they both liked, neither would be the victim of harassment.
+- The behavior must be unwelcome—in a situation where two employees are talking about a risqué movie they both liked, and both felt comfortable with the conversation, neither would be the target of harassment.

 - The behavior does not have to occur at work, or in the workplace to be legally considered sexual harassment.

-Here is a comprehensive list of the elements of a situation that would meet the legal definition of sexual harassment.
+Here is a extensive list of the elements of a situation that could meet the legal definition of sexual harassment.

 What Is the Impact of Sexual Harassment At Work?